 - Build and maintain strong bones.

-Find out how white sweet potatoes compared to sweet potatoes in my article, White Sweet Potato vs. Sweet Potato: What’s The Difference?
+Find out how these two varieties compared in my article, White Sweet Potatoes vs. Sweet Potatoes: What’s The Difference?

 Of the six B vitamins listed below, sweet potatoes contain more than five of them.
-Although both contain a good number, yams just provide slightly less.
-The B vitamins provided by sweet potatoes and yams include the following:
+Although both vegetables contain a good number.
+The B vitamins provided include the following:

 - B1 (thiamin)